FAITH and CIVIC LIFE

 INITIATIVE

 The Policy Circle’s new Faith & Civic Life Initiative is a national effort to address the important role that faith plays in civic leadership, policymaking, and building cohesive, healthy communities.
-This Initiative will include a series of regional events, virtual programming, a newly-published “Faith and Civic Life” policy brief, and a cohort of female faith leaders from non-profits and educational institutions to participate in our Spring 2025 Civic Leadership Engagement Roadmap (CLER) leadership training program.
+This Initiative will include a series of regional events, virtual programming, and a newly-published “Faith and Civic Life” policy brief.

 Through all of these events and programming elements, the Initiative will explore the impact of religious engagement on active civic life, as well as the reasons that faith-based institutions are uniquely positioned to solve local problems.
 The data shows the immense influence that faith and faith-based organizations have on our society, yet faith is largely absent from most policy conversations and political debates.
 Ultimately, our goal is to equip more civic leaders to draw from their faith to lead with integrity, and to boost support for faith-based initiatives that are vital to deploying innovative solutions to challenges like housing, immigration, poverty, mental health, and addiction.